Medical Imaging Online Completion

 ARRT Structured Education Requirements

-Our Computed Tomography (CT), Magnetic Resonance Imaging (MR), Mammography (M), Bone Densitometry (BD) and Quality Management (QM) courses exceed ARRT structured education requirements.
+Our Computed Tomography (CT), Magnetic Resonance Imaging (MR), Mammography (M), and Bone Densitometry (BD) courses exceed ARRT structured education requirements.
 Mercy College is an accredited institution and the ARRT recognizes this by providing 16 CEs for every 1 credit hour of didactic content related to the given certification exam.

 Earning Credit For Your Imaging Credentials